dawiffi/dawiffi/README.md

 - 👋 Hi, I’m @dawiffi
 - 👀 I’m interested in C++, Python, HTML, CSS
 - 🌱 I’m currently learning C++, Python
+- 📖 I'm an IT student at Polsko-Japońska Akademia Technik Komputerowych in Gdańsk, Poland
 - 💞️ I’m looking to collaborate on projects

 <!---